-- No more than 30% of a book, journal, manuscript collection, or other work may be reproduced.
+- No more than 30% of a book, journal, manuscript collection, or other work may be duplicated.

 - Collections should be handled carefully during photography.
 Researchers should not press down on materials when photographing them.
 Book supports are available and should be used to avoid damage.

-- Researchers needing higher quality images, images of fragile items, or large volumes of digital images should submit a Reproduction Form.
+- Researchers needing higher quality images, images of fragile items, or large volumes of digital images should submit a Duplication Form.

 - Special Collections & Archives reserves the right to deny permission to photograph any item or portion of any item due to the fragile condition of the item, the availability of a reproduction or facsimile elsewhere, donor restriction, or copyright law.